-For sponges you want to store for longer than five days we recommend wrapping them in cling film first and then putting them in a plastic sealed bag before putting them in the freezer once completely cooled.
-This can be a great help for the busy person and it is often easier to decorate chilled sponges than fresh from the oven.
-Frozen sponges will last for up to a month, although you should aim for no more than two weeks as this will ensure freshness.
-When you take the sponges out of the freezer be sure to allow them to come to room temperature in a cool dark place before serving.
+For sponges you want to store for longer than five days we recommend wrapping them in cling film first.
+Then put them in a plastic sealed bag before putting them in the freezer once completely cooled.
+It's often easier to decorate chilled sponges than fresh from the oven.
+Frozen sponges will last for up to a month, although you should aim for no more than two weeks.
+When taking the sponges out of the freezer allow them to come to room temperature in a cool dark place before serving.
 Generally this takes about two to four hours in normal conditions.

 Storing a cut vegan cake or non-vegan cake is risky business.
-Once cut the cake it open to the elements cakes hate, namely air and moisture.
-If you are planning to store cut cake we strongly recommend making some extra frosting and covering the exposed cut sides before storage.
+Once cut the cake is open to attack from the elements it hates the most!
+Air and Moisture.
+If you're planning to store cut cake we recommend making some extra frosting to cover the cut sides during storage.
 If this isn’t possible you will need to carefully cover the cut sides in cling film making sure it tightly seals.
-You can also find pre-cut plastic sheets but these don’t always fit and are more designed for bakeries that need to quickly seal and unseal cakes.
+You can also find pre-cut plastic sheets but these don’t always fit.
+They're also designed for bakeries that need to quickly seal and unseal cakes.
 You can use a flat spatula to press the cling film into the cake for a good seal.

 Before refrigerating we recommend carefully wrapping the cake box in cling film.
-Give it a good number of wraps in all directions to keep out the various odours in the fridge and to keep from drying out.
-If you have just freshly baked and decorated your cake you will need to put it into the fridge for about 15 minutes to firm up the icing.
-Before serving, unwrap the cake and allow it to come to room temperature - this will take anywhere between 15 and 45 minutes depending on its size.
+Give it a good number of wraps in all directions to keep out fridge nasties and to keep from drying out.
+If you have freshly baked and decorated your cake, you will need to put it into the fridge for about 15 minutes to firm up the icing.
+Before serving, unwrap the cake and allow it to come to room temperature.
+This will take anywhere between 15 and 45 minutes depending on its size.